-I bought a bunch of beautiful tomatoes to roast for a Margherita Pizza.
-It’s super simple to make and turned out oh-so-good with some of my extra additions of red onion, green and yellow tomatoes and Romano cheese.
+I bought a bunch of beautiful tomatoes at the farmers market recently and decided to make my own version of a Margherita Pizza.
+It’s super simple to make and includes some additional ingredients including red onion, green and yellow tomatoes and Romano cheese.

-I love roasting tomatoes, especially for this pizza recipe.
+I love roasting the tomatoes first for this pizza recipe.
 I slice them up and sprinkle them with a little salt and pepper and a pinch of dried oregano.
-Roast them in a 425 degree oven for 8-10 minutes and they’re ready for the pizza.
+Then, I roast them in a 425 degree oven for 8-10 minutes and they’re ready for the pizza.

 SIMPLE MARGHERITA PIZZA WITH EXTRAS

 - 1 bag of fresh pizza dough from your local market (makes two pizzas)